 Specialized Benign or Malignant Pediatric Tumor Care

-At Penn State Children’s Hospital, our dedicated care team treats all types of brain, spinal cord and peripheral nerve tumors.
+At Penn State Health Children’s Hospital, our dedicated care team treats all types of brain, spinal cord and peripheral nerve tumors.
 Brain tumors and spinal cord tumors can be benign (non-cancerous) or malignant (cancerous) – and unfortunately, both can be life-threatening.

-At Penn State Children’s Hospital, we offer comprehensive, multidisciplinary care for your child.
+At Penn State Health Children’s Hospital, we offer comprehensive, multidisciplinary care for your child.
 We also have an extensive experimental therapeutics program, providing innovative treatments for recurrent and difficult to treat tumors.
 Our pediatric subspecialties work together to create a customized treatment program to achieve the best possible outcome for your child.

 Examples of pediatric brain and spinal cord tumors our team treats include: